hyper63/workshop-app/stories.md

     - year
     - genre
     - average rating
- - My Review Section
+ - My Review Section (!)
+    - Review List Item (review exists)
         - Review summary
         - count of likes and dislikes
         - Edit My Review Button
+    - Add My Review Button (no review exists)
 - List Top 5 reviews
+    - Review List
+        - Review List Item
+            - Review summary
+            - count of likes and dislikes
+            - 'thumbs up' button(!)
+            - 'thumbs down' button(!)
 - List 5 More Reviews button
-- Add My Review Button
+    - Review List

 ### Workflow

 1. Website displays movie details such as title, actors, year, genre, and average rating.
-1. If authenticated the website displays any existing movie review for the logged in user within a **My Review** section.
-See **View My Review**.
+1. If unauthenticated, the website omits the **My Review Section**.
-1. If authenticated and no existing movie review exists for the logged in user, omit the **User Review** section.
+1. If authenticated and an existing movie review exists for the logged in user, the website displays the movie review for the logged in user within a **My Review Section**.
 1. If authenticated and no existing movie review exists for the logged in user, provide an **Add Review** button.
-1. If unauthenticated, the website omits the **User Review** section.
 1. Website displays a list of top 5 'most popular' reviews.
 See **List 5 Reviews**.
 1. Website displays a **List 5 More Reviews** button/icon.

 ### Actionable Next Steps

-1. User may optionally react to an existing review via a like or dislike button/icon below the review text.
-See `Add Reaction` user story.
+1. If the user is logged in they may **Add Reaction** to another user's existing review.
-1. If the user has not provided a review for the current movie, user may elect to add a new review.
-See `Add Review` user story.
+1. If the user is logged in and has not provided a review for the current movie, user may elect to **Add My Review**.
-1. If the user has provided a review for the current movie, user may elect to edit their review by simply clicking the review.
-See `Edit Review` user story.
+1. If the user is logged in and has provided a review for the current movie, user may elect to **Edit My Review** by simply clicking the review.
 1. User may elect to **List 5 More Reviews**  (infinate scroll).
-1. If logged out, the user may elect to login.
-See `Login` user story.
+1. If logged out, the user may elect to **login**.
-1. If logged in, the user may elect to logout.
-See `Logout` user story.
+1. If logged in, the user may elect to **logout**.

 ## Add Reaction